danzin/image-app/README.md

     - Routing Architecture:
 ![image](https://github.com/user-attachments/assets/be1da114-3c9e-4eb1-b5d6-433338267a9b)

+- **Real-Time Functionality:**
+  - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
+  - **Personalized Feeds:** Logged in users are served custom feed according to their interactions with images and other users.
+  - **Redis caching: The app uses a partitioned user feed caching strategy.
+Parts of the user feed are cached and invalidated when certain actions are taken by the user or other users.
+User cache invalidation only applies for certain actions and only the relevant users' cache is enriched/invalidated depending on the action.**

 - **CQRS**: **Currently working on gradually switching from the classic modular architecture to CQRS.**
   - Command, Query and Event buses are implemented and fully functional.
   - The Event bus supports transactions. `queueTransactional`, `flushTransactionalQueue` and `clearTransactionalQueue` make it easy to integrate within the UnitOfWork pattern and other operations utilizing transactions.